badari99/IPL-Data-Analysis/README.md

 - **Power BI** - Data Visualization

 ## Steps Implemented
-### 1. Data Extraction from S3 - I Used S3 bucket from Darshil Parmar IPL Data Analysis projetc
+### 1. Data Extraction from S3 - I Used S3 bucket from Darshil Parmar IPL Data Analysis project
 Used Databricks to read IPL match data stored in an S3 bucket.
 ```python
 from pyspark.sql import SparkSession